-Studies have shown that Chlamydia has the most number of recorded cases among all the sexually-transmitted diseases (STDs) in the United States and in the United Kingdom.
-Because of this, the health industry is doing its best to educate people and make them aware of the consequences of this disease.
+Studies have shown that Chlamydia has the largest number of recorded cases among all the sexually-transmitted diseases (STDs) in the United States and in the United Kingdom.
+In light of this, the health industry is doing its best to educate people and create awareness regarding the consequences of this disease.

 What are the common symptoms of Chlamydia?

-Like what was mentioned above, Chlamydia does not always show symptoms.
+Like we have mentioned above, Chlamydia does not always show visible symptoms.
 But for reference’s sake, here are some of them: